planetarypraxis/smartforests/docs/2_How to use the CMS.md

 ## Add a Story

+Stories are like articles focusing on a particular topic.

 1. Head to [https://atlas.smartforests.net/admin/pages/231/](https://atlas.smartforests.net/admin/pages/231/)
 2. Click on Add Child Page.
 3. Give your story a title.